danielmesquitta/password-manager-api/README.md

 # Password Manager (API)

-RestAPI built with Go and Fiber, following the MVC design pattern and some [Go standards](https://github.com/golang-standards/project-layout), such as using the cmd, internal and pkg directories.
+RestAPI built with Go and Fiber, following the MVC design pattern, dependency injection, repository pattern and some [Go standards](https://github.com/golang-standards/project-layout), such as using the cmd, internal and pkg directories.

 ## Technologies and Libraries